buildbase-app/sdk/docs/ARCHITECTURE.md

 | **WorkspaceApi** | `src/providers/workspace/api.ts` | Workspaces, subscription, invoices, users |
 | **SettingsApi**  | `src/providers/os/api.ts`        | Organization settings                     |

-All are exported from the package; consumers can use hooks (e.g. `useUserApi`, `useWorkspaceApi`) or instantiate classes with OS config.
+All are exported from the package; consumers typically use the high-level hooks (e.g. `useSaaSWorkspaces`, `useUserAttributes`) or instantiate API classes with config from `useSaaSOs()`.

 #### API Utilities